mleku/nastro/README.md

 # nastro
-A collection of plug&play but highly configurable databases for Nostr.
+A collection of plug&play, yet highly configurable databases for Nostr.

 ## Installation